AliceO2Group/ControlGui/docs/API.md

 <a name="JwtToken+verify"></a>

 ### jwtToken.verify(token) ⇒ <code>object</code>
-Verifies user token using the same secret as in generateToken method
+Decrypts user token to verify that is vaild.

 **Kind**: instance method of <code>[JwtToken](#JwtToken)</code>
 **Returns**: <code>object</code> - whether operation was successful, if so decoded data are passed as well